puppetlabs/puppet-docs/source/guides/passenger.markdown

         CustomLog /var/log/httpd/puppet-server.example.com_ssl_access.log combined
     </VirtualHost>

-If this puppet master is not the certificate authority, you will need to use different paths to the CA certificate and CRL:
+If this Puppet master is not the certificate authority, you will need to use different paths to the CA certificate and CRL:

     SSLCertificateChainFile /etc/puppetlabs/puppet/ssl/certs/ca.pem